Recognizing Your Worth During International Boost Self-Esteem Month

 Being empathetic and understanding can be crucial in these situations.
 A person might feel seen and heard when you take the time to listen without passing judgment.
 Offering a compassionate ear and avoiding dismissive comments can significantly affect their emotional state.
 Be sincere with your compliments rather than ingenuine.

-Below are practical ways to uplift others:
+In addition to showing empathy and understanding, below are practical ways to uplift others:

 • Celebrate their achievements, no matter how small they may seem.